VijithaSirra/Face_Mask_Classifier/README.md

 Coming to Tensorflow, I used normal network architecture to train 5000 and test 1000 images with (64,64,3) size for faster training. we can use same (224,224,3) size if we have GPU based system.

-We used BatchNormalization to rescaling, reshifting and train our model faster and used DropOut layer to Regularisation.
+I used BatchNormalization to rescaling, reshifting and train our model faster and used DropOut layer to Regularise the dataset.

-We Used 5000 Images For Training and 1000 Images for Testing.

-We used Batch Normalisation and Dropout Layers in TensorFlow.
-And Used ResNet Network Architecture to train our model in keras.
+I Used ReLu Activation Function after BatchNormalization layer.
+To Calculate Cross entropy I used Sigmoid Cross Entropy and Adam for Optimising.
+I Trained 6000 image dataset in 10 epochs with 20 batch size.
+In Average it is processed in 75 sec for one epoch and got 100% accuracy for both train and test.

+Coming to ResNet, This is a 50 layer Network Architecture with MaxPooling , AveragePooling , BacthNormalisation, ReLu Activation Function and final layer with Softmax.
+To Calculate Cross Entropy I Used Sparse Categorical Crossentropy and Adam for Optimising.
+I Trained 6000 image dataset in 10 epochs with 60 batch size.
+In Average it is processed in 870 sec for one epoch and got 100% accuracy for both train and test.

 ### DataSet Source :